Courses, workshops and membership surgeries to help you achieve professional qualification.

 Watch the final presenations from our pilot Pitch 180 event:

-This competition gives young engineers the chance to practice writing and presentation in preparation for a viva or Professional Review.
-It'll also raise your profile, help promote your university or employer and give you the opportunity to have your paper published.
-Competitors can also win prize money of up to £250.
-Cash prizes are also awarded to winners and runners-up.
+It's an excellent chance to practice your writing and presentation skills – perfect preparation for a viva or Professional Review.
+It'll also raise your profile, help promote your university or employer, and give you the opportunity to have your paper published.
+Competitors can also win money - £250 in most regions - and there's another cash prize and the prestigious Institution Medal for the overall winner.

 You can find full competition guidelines on the entry form which you'll also need to complete and send in with your entry.